Richard696/learn_js/README.md

 - Use vanilla JavaScript instead of JQuery
 - Use vanilla JavaScript to manipulate the DOM element
-    - `index.html` is a dummy ToDO List page which is decorated using bootstrap font awesome nad materialize css
+    - `index.html` is a dummy ToDO List page which is decorated using bootstrap font awesome and materialize css